 “Tumours in my liver over the last year have been largely stable, thanks to the immunotherapies, although there has been a spread to the lungs and peritoneum,” says Guy.
 “But I can’t continue on the treatments because of the side effects.”

 Running out of options, Guy’s oncologist suggested that he participate in a new clinical trial being run at MIA.
-Guy has been on the Phase I trial testing the compound LXS196 since November.
+Guy was on the Phase I trial testing the compound LXS196.
 This is a new therapy that specifically targets gene mutations found in uveal melanoma.

-It is still early days, but Guy’s tumours have stabilised.
-He does have a number of side effects again, most notably a rash all over his body, but it is being managed.
+Initially, Guy’s tumours stabilised.
+He had a number of side effects again, most notably a rash all over his body, but it was managed.

 “This research is a chance for me to live, to survive,” says Guy.
 “It's as simple and straightforward as that.
 This is the only realistic option I have of beating this cancer and surviving longer.
 So I'll do whatever it takes.”